Skip to main content

 Verification

 Fluid Network Studio is built to be auditable.
-Every result on this page is produced by the same solver the app runs, then compared against an independent reference: a recognised closed-form solution, a published textbook benchmark, or the independent OWA-EPANET 2.2 engine.
-Nothing is tuned to match a target; an automated test re-runs every case on each build, so this page can never drift from what actually passes; and every solve reports its mass- and energy-conservation residuals.
-Across all 11 cases the largest deviation from its independent reference is 0.32%.
+Every result on this page is produced by the same solver the app runs, then compared against a reference produced without it: a recognised closed-form solution, a published textbook benchmark, the independent OWA-EPANET 2.2 engine, or NASA's GFSSP.
+Nothing is tuned to match a target.
+An automated test re-runs every case on each build, so this page can never drift from what actually passes.
+Every solve also reports its mass- and energy-conservation residuals.

 • Solved live by the real solver